MississaugaCoding/mississaugacoding.github.io/_posts/2016-05-31-nodejs-mongodb.md

 ---
 layout: post
-title: "NodeJS & Databases: MySQL"
+title: "NodeJS & Databases: MongoDB"
 comments: true
 publish: true
 ---

 Databases are an essential component of back-end architecture.
-NodeJS, which enables us to run JavaScript code on the server side, can connect to several of the major database server engines, including the very popular MySQL.
+NodeJS, which enables us to run JavaScript code on the server side, can connect to several of the major database server engines, including the relatively recent, but increasingly popular, MongoDB.

 ## Background